Falkirk F.C. Women

-Falkirk Ladies Football Club are a Scottish women's football club from the town of Falkirk.
-They play in the Scottish Women's Football League and also compete in the Women's First Division League Cup and Scottish Cup.
-They are not to be confused with the women's section of Falkirk F.C.
+Falkirk Football Club Women, formerly known as Falkirk Ladies Football Club, is a Scottish women's football club based in the town of Falkirk.
+They currently play in the Scottish Women's Premier League 2 (SWPL 2), after having been promoted from the Scottish Women's Football Championship (SWFC) in the 2025–26 season.
+They have been affiliated as the women's section of Falkirk F.C. since 2026.

 History

 Falkirk Ladies were formed in 1993 as Falkirk Girls, when a group of women looking to play organised football joined forces with a girls-only coaching group from Falkirk FC.
 The club currently run age-group teams from U-11 through to U-17.
 The Senior Ladies side are based at Westfield Park in Denny, home of Dunipace Juniors.

-In the 2018 season they will compete in the SWFL North division.
+In the 2018 season they competed in the SWFL North division.